 Note The Lag Time

 When you rest at the wall, resources are being restored to the muscle cells.
 When you rest just enough after strenuous repeats, those cells get what they need to immediately get back to swimming.
 You need to rest because it takes time for the respiratory/circulatory system to get stuff there, to resupply what will be so quickly used up in the moment ahead.
 There is a lag time between muscle action and respiration catching up.
 When you take off on the next repeat, your cells will immediately be using up supplies faster than the blood stream can resupply, and you will feel the stress of that in the form of breathlessness.
-It can take over a minute or two (depending on your level of fitness) for respiration to catch up and maintain an adequately steady supply.
+It can take over a minute or two (depending on your level of fitness) for respiration to catch up and maintain a steady, adequate supply.